ishanpranav/csci-201-computer-systems-organization/src/project2/README.md

 ```
-(notice that the last two lines of the output are blanks!).
+Notice that the last two lines of the output are blanks.

 __Deliverables:__